huangwei-pku/huangwei-pku.github.io/research.md

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.

+**Gender Peer Effects and Social Determinants in High-Stakes Examination** with Xinzheng Shi and Ming-ang Zhang.

 ### Working in Progress